modir/using-laminas-framework-book/version2/docs/skeleton.md

 So now you'll be able to simply enter "site1.localhost" in your browser's address bar instead of remembering the port number.

-I> In Linux, the hosts file is located in `/etc/hosts`.
+> In Linux, the hosts file is located in `/etc/hosts`.
-I> In Windows, the file is typically located in `C:\Windows\System32\drivers\etc\hosts`.
+> In Windows, the file is typically located in `C:\Windows\System32\drivers\etc\hosts`.
-I> To edit the file, you need to be an administrator.
-Please also note that some I> anti-virus software may block changes to hosts file, so you'll have to temporarily disable I> your anti-virus to edit the file, and enable it after.
+> To edit the file, you need to be an administrator.
+Please also note that some
+> anti-virus software may block changes to hosts file, so you'll have to temporarily disable
+> your anti-virus to edit the file, and enable it after.

-I> If you have purchased a real domain name for your website (like `example.com`), you do not I> need to modify your `hosts` file, because Apache will be able to resolve the IP address of I> your website using the DNS system.
-You modify your `hosts` file only when DNS system knows nothing I> about the domain name and can't resolve the IP address of your website.
+> If you have purchased a real domain name for your website (like `example.com`), you do not
+> need to modify your `hosts` file, because Apache will be able to resolve the IP address of
+> your website using the DNS system.
+You modify your `hosts` file only when DNS system knows nothing
+> about the domain name and can't resolve the IP address of your website.

 ## Advanced Composer Usage